gjc14/webie/README.md

 You should:

-1. Have an useful IDE. (e.g. [Visual Studio Code](https://code.visualstudio.com/))
+1. Have a useful IDE. (e.g. [Visual Studio Code](https://code.visualstudio.com/))
-2. Have an [MongoDB Atlas](https://www.mongodb.com/docs/atlas/) (MongoDB's cloud service) account to host your database, every project has up to 1 free 512MB M0 cluster.
+2. Have a [MongoDB Atlas](https://www.mongodb.com/docs/atlas/) (MongoDB's cloud service) account to host your database, every project has up to 1 free 512MB M0 cluster.
+3. Have a [Resend](https://resend.com/) account to send email.
-3. Have either Cloudflare Turnstile, [reCAPTCHA v3](https://www.google.com/recaptcha/about/) (upcoming...) or [hCaptcha](https://www.hcaptcha.com/) (upcoming...) to secure your subscribe form.
+4. Have either Cloudflare Turnstile, [reCAPTCHA v3](https://www.google.com/recaptcha/about/) (upcoming...) or [hCaptcha](https://www.hcaptcha.com/) (upcoming...) to secure your subscribe form.
-4. Chose where to deploy your Webie application.
+5. Chose where to deploy your Webie application.

 ## Usage